alphabet5/re-lmgtfy/README.md

 # About
 This is simply a lmgtfy.com remake without ads.
+This was forked from Arinerron/re-lmgtfy with very few changes.

 # How do I use it?
-Simply visit http://arinerron.github.io/re-lmgtfy/ and type in the info it asks for to generate a re-lmgtfy link.
+Visit https://lmgtfy.wtf/ and type in the info it asks for to generate a lmgtfy.wtf link.